nteract/papermill/README.rst

 cell after the tagged cell.
 If no cell is tagged with ``parameters`` a cell will be inserted to the front of the notebook.

+Additionally, you can rerun notebooks through papermill and it will reuse the parameter cell it injected in the prior run.
+When a papermill generated notebook executes it will instead replace the ``parameters`` tagged cell.

 .. image:: docs/img/parameters.png

 Executing a Notebook